mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/runnables.md

 ```

-The method `configure_arguments` receives an `argparse.ArgumentParser`, which can be used to define any command line arguments you might need, as described in the [official documentation](https://docs.python.org/3/library/argparse.html).
+The method `configure_arguments` receives an {py:class}`argparse.ArgumentParser`, which can be used to define any command line arguments you might need, as described in the [official Python documentation](https://docs.python.org/3/library/argparse.html).

 ## Providing Version Information